 - Federal Law No. 152-FZ 'On Personal Data' dated 27 July 2006; and

-- other resolutions and orders of the government, acts of Mincomsvyaz, etc.
+- other resolutions and orders of the government, acts of Mindigital, etc.

 The media sector, being traditionally subject to a separate area of regulation under Russia's laws, is governed by the following main legal acts:

-- Federal Law No. 57-FZ dated 29 April 2008 on the Procedure for Making Foreign Investments in Companies which are of Strategic Importance for Ensuring the Country's Defence and State security (the Strategic Law).
+- Federal Law No. 57-FZ dated 29 April 2008 'On the Procedure for Making Foreign Investments in Companies which are of Strategic Importance for Ensuring the Country's Defence and State security' (Strategic Law).
 It is important to note that in terms of the Strategic Law, certain types of TV and radio broadcasting activities are viewed as strategic and, therefore, certain transactions involving the shares and assets of the companies involved in such types of activities are subject to control by state authorities and additional clearance requirements (for more detail, see Section II.iv).

 iii Regulated activities